Small group walking tour of New Zealand

 Small Group Walking Tours of New Zealand for seniors.

-Odyssey Traveller is pleased to introduce our new small group s of New Zealand for seniors and mature travellers, focusing on the s of the and the .
-Our is for up to 10 people, typically mature and senior travellers joining as a couple or as a solo traveller .
-These Maori culture, and landscapes of the and of New Zealand.
-Our itinerary for this gets off the beaten track into parts of New Zealand many do not explore.
-Away from the likes of a popular such as the Hollyford track, or the .will guide travellers through the history,
+Odyssey Traveller is pleased to introduce our new small group walking tours of New Zealand for seniors and mature travellers, focusing on the spectacular scenery of the North Island and the South Island .
+Our walking tour is for up to 10 people, typically mature and senior travellers joining as a couple or as a solo traveller .
+These New Zealand hiking tours will guide travellers through the history, Maori culture, and landscapes of the North Island and South Island of New Zealand.
+Our itinerary for this guided walking tour gets off the beaten track into parts of New Zealand many do not explore.
+Away from the likes of a popular walking holiday such as the Hollyford track, or the Routeburn track.

-For many visitors, the , gets all the attention, with the big tourist draws of Franz Josef , and historic .
-But dig deeper and you'll find that New Zealand's has as much to offer, including the beautiful Bay of Islands , Poor Knights Island, White Island, and Waiheke Island, the bird sanctuary of Tiritiri Matangi , the Art Deco of Hawke's Bay, alpine , and the glow worm caves in the Waitomo Caves complex.
-Odyssey's tours have an itinerary with a on both islands as well as .
+For many visitors, the South Island gets all the attention, with the big tourist draws of Franz Josef Glacier , Milford Sound, Queenstown and historic Christchurch .
+But dig deeper and you'll find that New Zealand's North Island has as much to offer, including the beautiful Bay of Islands , Poor Knights Island, White Island, and Waiheke Island, the bird sanctuary of Tiritiri Matangi , the Art Deco of Hawke's Bay, alpine Tongariro , and the glow worm caves in the Waitomo Caves complex.
+Odyssey's New Zealand hiking tours hiking tours have an itinerary with a guided walk on both islands as well as Stewart Island .

-This small group of New Zealand is limited to a maximum of 10 people.
+This small group walking holiday of New Zealand is limited to a maximum of 10 people.
 (You can book this program as a private group with a minimum of 4 people)

-Our getting fit for a walking tour. tours of New Zealand for seniors between 8 to 20km each guided day walking (tramping) has been organised.
-This has an itinerary that is a blended collection a and a reasonable in a diversity of settings with a as a collection.
-We have a collection of articles for
+Our hiking tours of New Zealand for seniors walk between 8 to 20km each guided day walking (tramping) has been organised.
+This guided walking tour has an itinerary that is a blended collection a short walk and a reasonable hike in a diversity of settings with a tour guide as a collection.
+We have a collection of articles for getting fit for a walking tour.

 The arrival of Europeans - mostly British settlers - in New Zealand set in motion a startling and ultimately largely successful co-existence with the Maori people.
 Both Maori traditional owners and new settlers had to come to terms with the fiercely disparate environments and climates found through New Zealand , from the subtropical north to the alpine south.
-This is the route we will follow on this .
-Heading North from we transfer up to the Bay of Islands , to begin this then tracking south through and south to the .
-Your small group of New Zealand spends the day walking the Alpine Crossing a great outdoor through stunning landscapes of the volcanic peaks in the .
-A walking that is regarded as a in the world.
-The is a World Heritage site which has the distinction of dual status, as it has been acknowledged for both its natural and cultural significance.
-The crossing passes over the volcanic terrain of the multi-cratered active volcano Mount , passing the eastern base of Mount Ngauruhoe .
-The following day Odyssey's tours of New Zealand small group takes a flight to Queenstown, New Zealand's and we transfer to Wanaka.
-The group has a different day exploring the Mountain and glaciers of the under ( ), this is on a clear day.
-We travel to Makarora and take a 20 minute scenic flight in a helicopter up and around the for a heli .
-Landing in the remote Siberia Valley we have a of some 3 hours on a well-marked track back down the mountain.
+This is the route we will follow on this hiking tour.
+Heading North from Auckland we transfer up to the Bay of Islands , to begin this walking holiday then tracking south through Auckland and south to the Tongariro National Park .
+Your small group walking tour of New Zealand spends the day walking the Tongariro Alpine Crossing a great outdoor adventure through stunning landscapes of the volcanic peaks in the national park.
+A walking trip that is regarded as a great walk in the world.
+The Tongariro National Park is a World Heritage site which has the distinction of dual status, as it has been acknowledged for both its natural and cultural significance.
+The crossing passes over the volcanic terrain of the multi-cratered active volcano Mount Tongariro , passing the eastern base of Mount Ngauruhoe .
+The following day Odyssey's hiking tours of New Zealand small group tour takes a flight to Queenstown, New Zealand's south Island and we transfer to Wanaka.
+The group has a different day exploring the Mountain and glaciers of the Southern Alps under Aoraki ( mount cook ), this is spectacular scenery on a clear day.
+We travel to Makarora and take a 20 minute scenic flight in a helicopter up and around the Southern alps for a heli hike.
+Landing in the remote Siberia Valley we have a great walk of some 3 hours on a well-marked track back down the mountain.

-After 3 nights in Wanaka the this small group and the .
-We have a on a section of the Milford track within the which is often a highlight because of the history and on any for those interested in .
-The following day, from our coach takes us to Bluff and a ferry across to of New Zealand heads further south, to .
-Not many come to on or enjoy the park the covers 85% of the island.
-This is a unique part of this to help the group spot kiwis.
-The following day we depart and in 2 days the group enjoys to some of historically important locations in the wildlife park on .
-In the evening after dark, we have a by ferry to join the coach for the return journey to where this small group has a farewell dinner.
+After 3 nights in Wanaka the this small group walking tour of New Zealand heads further south, to Te Anau and the Fiordland National park .
+We have a great walk on a section of the Milford track within the Fiordland National park which is often a highlight because of the history and spectacular scenery on any New Zealand tour for those interested in hiking .
+The following day, from Te Anau our coach takes us to Bluff and a ferry across to Stewart Island .
+Not many come to hike on Stewart Island or enjoy the park the covers 85% of the island.
+This is a unique part of this walking holiday and in 2 days the group enjoys hiking to some of historically important locations in the wildlife park on Stewart island .
+In the evening after dark, we have a guided walk to help the group spot kiwis.
+The following day we depart Stewart Island by ferry to join the coach for the return journey to Queenstown where this small group tour has a farewell dinner.

-This small group will be accompanied by an Odyssey and are joined by expert local guides who will impart their knowledge about the places we will visit.
-Odyssey conducts educational tours designed for small groups of mature and senior travellers , focusing on history, culture, wildlife and other areas of particular interest where the is taking place.
-A small group is typically between 6 to 12 people.
-The cost of a Odyssey Traveller is inclusive of all entrances (unless otherwise indicated), tipping, and majority of the meals throughout the .
+This small group tour will be accompanied by an Odyssey tour guide and are joined by expert local guides who will impart their knowledge about the places we will visit.
+Odyssey conducts educational tours designed for small groups of mature and senior travellers , focusing on history, culture, wildlife and other areas of particular interest where the trip is taking place.
+A small group tour is typically between 6 to 12 people.
+The cost of a Odyssey Traveller guided tour is inclusive of all entrances (unless otherwise indicated), tipping, and majority of the meals throughout the trip .

 New Zealand is well known for its network of boutique lodges and small charming hotels as well as traditional hotel style accommodation types.
 For this program we have selected accommodation that represents good value, is close to where we need to be, has some but not many amenities that the group need and has a good reputation for looking after travellers who are visiting and finally has rooms with terrific beds to sleep in after a day in the open air.
 We trust you enjoy the choices we have made that are above our usual choice of hotel to stay in.